mbedward/CERMBfiretools/README.md

 # CERMBfiretools

-An R package to perform a small subset of the vegetation and fire interval threshold analyses implemented in the larger [FireToolsR](https://github.com/ozjimbob/FireTools2R) package, written by Grant Williamson.
+An R package to perform a small subset of the vegetation and fire interval threshold analyses implemented in the larger [FireToolsR](https://github.com/ozjimbob/FireTools2R) package, written by Grant Williamson, University of Tasmania.
 The FireToolsR package is designed for use by land management agencies in a cloud-based services, and standardizes the types and formats of input data and spatial layers.
 In constrast, this package leaves pre-processing and data extraction to the user, with the aim of making it easier to include in a variety